-The presence of the original shoreline reaching closer to the back of the Capital Iron building formed a connection to water conceptualized as a wetland feature set in the concourse.
-The historical photograph of a jack ladder traversing between the two heritage buildings on Store Street inspired the circulation and stair connection up to Flour and Rice Alley.
+The presence of the original shoreline reaching closer to the back of the Capital Iron building formed a connection to water conceptualized as a water feature set in the plaza.
+The historical photograph of a jack ladder traversing between the two heritage buildings inspired the Harbourfront concourse walkway and stair connection from Store Street to Discovery Lane.